Educate Girls: Executive summary

 Educate Girls creates community ownership to help communities to prioritize girls' education.
 The model includes the following elements:

-Safeena Hussain had been born and brought up in New Delhi and holds a B.S. from the London School of Economics and was always been committed to girls’ education in India and abroad and has worked extensively in this area even in the third-world countries of South America, Africa and Asia and had also been elected as one of the Asia 21 Young Leaders by the Asia Society.
+Safeena Husain was born and brought up in New Delhi and holds a B.S. from the London School of Economics and was always been committed to girls' education in India and abroad and has worked extensively in this area even in the third-world countries of South America, Africa and Asia and had also been elected as one of the Asia 21 Young Leaders by the Asia Society.

 Facilitating community ownership through team Balika

-Educate Girls has over 13,000 Team Balika (community volunteers) who work as champions for girls' education in their respective villages.
+Educate Girls has over 23,000 Team Balika (community volunteers) who work as champions for girls' education in their respective villages.
 Team Balika members work with Government schools as well as village communities to spread awareness on girl child education.
-Team Balika are trained in community mobilization & outreach (door-to-door surveys, enrolment activities, conducting community meetings), learning curriculum (GKP) implementation, leadership and motivation.
-They are mostly between the ages of 18-30 and are often among the most educated members of their communities.
+Team Balika are trained in community mobilization and outreach (door-to-door surveys, enrolment activities, conducting community meetings), learning curriculum (GKP) implementation, leadership and motivation.
+They are mostly between the ages of 18 and 30 and are often among the most educated members of their communities.
 Each Team Balika is given continuous training and hand-holding by Educate Girls throughout the year to facilitate their efforts.

 Increasing girls' enrolment

 After using existing Government data and door-to-door surveys (conducted by Educate Girls) to identify out-of-school girls in the area, responsibility is then distributed between the village leaders, elders, school administration, Team Balika and Educate Girls' staff to bring girls back to school.
-This often involves going door-to-door to convince parents to send their girls to school and rallying the community through Gram Shiksha Sabha’s and Mohalla Meetings.
+This often involves going door-to-door to convince parents to send their girls to school and rallying the community through Gram Shiksha Sabha's and Mohalla Meetings.